cybertraining-dsc/sp21-599-359/project/index.md

 ### 4.2.
 Implementation Overview

 This project's implementation of a molecular activity prediction model consisted of a fully connected neural network.
+The network used the Adam [^18] optimization algorithm, at a learning rate of 0.001 and beta_1 calibration of 0.5.
+Mean Squared Error (MSE) was used for the loss function, and R-Squared [^19] for the metric.
+Batch sizes were set at 128.
+These parameter choices were selected by referencing the choices of other prior investigators [^17].

-The network was trained on the 15 datasets separately, but iteratively, with evaluations and predictions of molecular activity executed for each dataset.
-This was necessitated by the fact that the 15 datasets had different feature set columns, corresponding to different molecular substructures.
+The network was trained on the 15 datasets separately, by iterating through the storage location containing preprocessed data, and sampling the data into training, evaluation and prediction datasets - before running the training.
+The evaluation and prediction steps, for each dataset, where also executed during the iteration of each molecular activity dataset.
+Running the processing in this way was necessitated by the fact that the 15 datasets each had different feature set columns, corresponding to different molecular substructures.
 As such, they could not be readily processed through a single dataframe.

 An additional compounding factor was that the data was missing the molecular activity results (actual readings) associated with the dataset provided for testing.
 These were not available through Kaggle as the original competition withheld these from contestants, reserving them as a means for evaluating the accuracy of the models submitted.
 In the absence of this data, for validating the results of this project, the available training data was split into samples that were when used for the exercise.
 The training of the fully connected network was allocated 80% of the data, while the testing/evaluation of the model was allocated 10% of the data.
 The remaining data (10%) was used for evaluating predictions.